Meet the Team

 Founder & Director

-Stacey has been certified in the Eagala model since 2016.
+Stacey has been certified in the Eagala model since 2016 to 2022.
 She serves as Eagala’s networking coordinator for the State of Indiana.
 She has completed training in the practice of yoga to transform trauma and has started training in somatic experiencing, which focuses on getting participants to focus on their responses to stress.
 Through her work and her own healing journey, Stacey found that the approaches that focused on the physical, mental, energetic, and spiritual impacts of trauma proved to be the most effective and the most empowering forms of therapy.
-Stacey is a current member of the EMDR International Association, the American Mental Health Counselors Association, the American Counseling Association,and the Indiana Counseling Association.
+Stacey is a current member of the EMDR International Association, the American Mental Health Counselors Association, the American Counseling Association, and the Indiana Counseling Association.